cs-quicklabs/quick-connect/README.md

 # README

-The contain code base of product Quick Connet
+The contain code base of product Quick Connect